 If you're a cookie lover like me, this is definitely going to become a staple for you!

 Granted, they're not your typical indulgent cookie, but they're still delicious!
 The combo of banana and chocolate is perfection, they have a lovely chewy texture and the added sweetness from the chocolate chips make them feel a little bit more indulgent.

 My favorite thing to do?
 Spread on a layer of peanut butter before I head out the door to my yoga or spin class!

 Now it's time to get your cookie on.
 Enjoy!

 - Pumpkin Chocolate Chip Cookies

 Banana Oatmeal Cookies

 - Preheat the oven to 350 degrees F and grease a cookie sheet with non-stick cooking spray.

-- In a small mixing bowl, completely mash the banana, avocado and nut butter together, until creamy and smooth.
+- In a small mixing bowl, completely mash the banana.
+Stir in the flax egg.